RubisetCie/vscodium/README.md

 Microsoft's releases of Visual Studio Code are licensed under [this not-FLOSS license](https://code.visualstudio.com/license) and contain telemetry/tracking.
 According to [this comment](https://github.com/Microsoft/vscode/issues/60#issuecomment-161792005) from a Visual Studio Code maintainer:

-> When we [Microsoft] build Visual Studio Code, we do exactly this.
+> When we -Microsoft- build Visual Studio Code, we do exactly this.
 We clone the vscode repository, we lay down a customized product.json that has Microsoft specific functionality (telemetry, gallery, logo, etc.), and then produce a build that we release under our license.
 >
 > When you clone and build from the vscode repo, none of these endpoints are configured in the default product.json.
 Therefore, you generate a "clean" build, without the Microsoft customizations, which is by default licensed under the MIT license